You have 0 product(s) in your cart.

 The paddle design works to propel you through the water on a fin that is relatively inflexible or stiff.
-The stiffer the fin, the more effort that is needed to get started.
+The stiffer the fin, the more effort is needed to get started.
 While they do require the most muscle, they provide good power.

-For frog kicking used by technical divers (to minimise silting), blade fins are the only real option as split fins cannot frog kick effently and also run the risk of entanglement if a line is being used.
+For frog kicking used by technical divers (to minimise silting), blade fins are the only real option as split fins cannot frog kick efficiently and also run the risk of entanglement if a line is being used.